Coronary Computed Tomography Angiography (CCTA)

 What is Coronary Computed Tomography Angiography (CCTA)?

-A non-invasive imaging test that uses X-rays to take pictures of the heart and its blood vessels.
+A non-invasive imaging test that uses X-rays and contrast dye to visualize coronary arteries.

 Why is CCTA performed?

-To diagnose and evaluate coronary artery disease and blockages.
+To diagnose and evaluate coronary artery disease, including blockages and plaque buildup.

 Are there any risks associated with CCTA?